 Specifying the email program is optional and you can specify only the notification address in order to receive notifications by mail.
 If an address is not specified, notification will not be sent.

 Adding Nodes to a Cluster

-After you have added nodes to the pool and defined a cluster, you must provide the names of the nodes to include in the cluster.
+After you have added nodes to the pool and defined a cluster, you can indicate which nodes to include in the cluster.